-We have historically experienced negative cash flows as we developed AKB-9778, ARP-1536 and AKB-4924.
-Our net cash used in operating activities primarily resulted from our net loss adjusted for non-cash expenses and changes in working capital components.
-Our cash flows from operating activities will continue to be affected by increased spending to advance and support our remaining product candidates and other operating and general administrative activities.
+We have historically experienced negative cash outflows as we developed AKB-9778, ARP-1536 and AKB-4924.
+Our net cash used in operating activities primarily results from our net loss adjusted for non-cash expenses and changes in working capital components.
+Our primary uses of cash from operating activities are amounts due to contract research organizations for the conduct of our clinical programs and employee-related expenditures for research and development, and general and administrative activities.
+Our cash flows from operating activities will continue to be affected principally by increased spending to advance of our product candidates in the clinic, personnel to support those activities and other operating and general administrative activities.

-For the year ended December 31, 2018, operating activities used \$5.8 million in cash primarily as a result of a net loss of \$10.4 million offset by \$1.1 million in working capital and \$3.5 million in non-cash expenses related to stock-based compensation and depreciation expense.
-Net cash used in operating activities for the year ended December 31, 2018 includes \$20.0 million of revenue earned from the Gossamer License.
-We do not expect revenue will reoccur until milestones outlined in the Gossamer License are achieved.

-For the year ended December 31, 2017, operating activities used \$18.9 million in cash primarily as a result of a net loss of \$21.4 million offset by \$1.5 million in working capital and \$1.0 million of non-cash expenses, consisting of stock-based compensation expense, non-cash interest expense, amortization of debt issuance costs and depreciation expense.
+For the twelve months ended December 31, 2017, operating activities used approximately \$18.9 million in cash, primarily as a result of our net loss of \$21.4 million, offset by approximately \$1.0 million in non-cash charges that consisted primarily of stock compensation expense, non-cash interest expense, amortization of debt issuance costs and depreciation expense and approximately \$1.5 million from changes in working capital.
+For the twelve months ended December 31, 2016, operating activities used approximately \$15.7 million in cash, primarily as a result of our net loss of \$17.0 million, offset by approximately \$0.8 million of non-cash charges of stock compensation expense, non-cash interest expense, amortization of debt issuance costs and depreciation expense and approximately \$0.5 million from changes in working capital.